Towards Automatic Threat Detection: A Survey of Advances of Deep Learning within X-ray Security Imaging: Deep Learning in X-ray Security Imaging

-Miao \etal \cite{Miao2019} introduce a model (CHR) to classify/localize X-ray images from \hyperref[datasets.sixray]{SIXray}.
+Miao \etal \cite{Miao2019} introduce a model (CHR) to classify/detect X-ray images from \hyperref[datasets.sixray]{SIXray}.
 The model copes with class imbalance and clutter issue by extracting image features from three consecutive layers, where subsequent layers are upsampled and concatenated with the previous layers.
 A refinement function $g()$ removes the redundant information from the concatenated feature map.
-The objective of the work is to minimize the loss of the weighted sum of the classification of the refined mid-level features from the three consecutive layers ($\{h(\tilde{x}_n^{(l-1)}), h(\tilde{x}_n^{(l)}), h(\tilde{x}_n^{(l+1)}) \}$).
+The objective of the work is to minimize the loss of the weighted sum of the classification of the refined mid-level features from the three consecutive layers ($\{h(\tilde{x}_n^{(l-1)}), \allowbreak h(\tilde{x}_n^{(l)}), h(\tilde{x}_n^{(l+1)}) \}$).
 Training the model with the proposed loss yields $2.13\%$ mAP improvement when used with ResNet-101 on \hyperref[datasets.sixray]{SIXray} ($36.01$ vs. $38.14$).
+A similar approach \cite{Wei2020} introduces a plug and play module that utilises edge and material information to localise objects via attention mechanism.

 An evaluation work \cite{Morris2018} investigates the use of CNN for the task of explosive detection.
 An initial stage process the input data by fixing the image size, cropping the irrelevant background object where $Z_{eff}=0$ and applying data augmentation transformations.
 Evaluation of random initialization vs. pre-training on VGG19\cite{Simonyan2014}, Xception \cite{Chollet2017}, and InceptionV3 \cite{Szegedy2016} networks shows that randomly initialized models achieves superior accuracy for binary classification task.
 To study the impact of intensity and Z-eff values on the performance, the authors train three VGG-19 networks on both intensity and Z-effective, the intensity only and Z-effective only.
 Training the model with only Z-eff is shown to yield the highest accuracy.
 The final set of experiments investigates localization via heatmaps and shows that pre-trained networks achieves superior performance since randomly initialized networks tend to overfit on small datasets.